JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/introduction.rst

 also be configured to employ analysis increments and ensemble-forecast input at a different, coarser mesh-spacing than the background forecast and analysis (to be referred to as dual-resolution or dual-mesh applications elsewhere in this documentation).
 MPAS-JEDI is distributed with python-based diagnostic and plotting utilities.
-There is an additional cylc-based workflow repository (`MPAS-Workflow <https://github.com/NCAR/MPAS-Workflow>`_) available, which has only been used on NCAR's Cheyenne HPC.
+There is an additional cylc-based workflow repository (`MPAS-Workflow <https://github.com/NCAR/MPAS-Workflow>`_) available, which has only been used on NCAR's Derecho HPC.
 Eventually those independent post-processing and workflow tools will be merged with or replaced by shared JEDI capabilities as those capabilities mature.